 Stretcher Transport

-• Medical monitoring included
+• Medical monitoring throughout

 High Dependency Transport